aliceliveprojects/WildLoggingDBParent/README.md

 ### Ports

 Heroku is a gigantic container service, running millions of services in a virtualised environment.
-To do this, it  gives each app an automatic domain name, <yourappname>.herokuapp.com, and port and routes all incoming traffic to your app, via that.
+To do this, it  gives each app an automatic domain name, <yourappname>.herokuapp.com, and a `port` and routes all incoming traffic to your app, via that.

 If it wants to get this traffic, our service must listen on that port.